An official website of the United States government. Here's how you knowHere's how you know

 A .gov website belongs to an official government organization in the United States.

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Dr. Sasha Reed is a research ecologist focused on understanding how our nation's ecosystems work and what factors affect the services they provide.
+Dr. Sasha Reed is an ecologist focused on understanding how our planet's ecosystems work and what factors determine the services they provide.
 The study sites and methods Sasha uses are diverse, and with each of her projects she strives to provide scientific information that helps our nation address challenges, solve problems, and maximize opportunities.

 Ph.D. in Biogeochemistry, the University of Colorado at Boulder (August 2002-May 2008)

 B.A. in Organic Chemistry, Colgate University (August 1993-May 1997)

 Research Ecologist, USGS, Moab, UT, May 2008-present.

 Research Ecologist, USGS-SCEP Program, Moab, UT, 2005-2007 summers only.

 Fellow, NSF Graduate Research Fellowship.
 Awarded April 2003; deferred until September 2005-May 2008.

 Fellow, NSF IGERT Fellowship, Carbon Climate and Society Initiative (CCSI).
 August 2003-August 2005.